-What Is a Dominant Eye
+What Is a Dominant Eye?

 How to Figure Out Your Dominant Eye

-You see an object with your dominant eye, and the other eye acts as support.
+But your eyes don’t create an image by mixing two views of the same object.
+You see an object with your dominant eye.
+And then the other eye acts as support.

 Eye Dominance Test